Tyche-Team/Invoice.bg/README.md

 We use Passport technology for registration and login.
 The passport local and passport facebook strategies.

-Some additional technologies used: jQuery autocomplete, jsPDF, Ajax, Connect-flash.
+Some additional technologies used: jQuery autocomplete, jsPDF, Ajax, Connect-flash, Multer.

 We use Mocha, Chai, Sinon, Node-mocks-http and ESLint to provide the high quality of our code, and to fully test our application.